darchr/riscv-full-system/qemu.md

 Follow the same instructions as above to build qemu and Linux kernel for RISC-V.

+Next, install the required libraries:

 ```sh
 sudo apt-get install debootstrap qemu-user-static binfmt-support debian-ports-archive-keyring
 ```

+We also need to update the package sources to be able to access debian-ports repository.
+Do the following:

 ```sh
 vim  /etc/apt/sources.list